 - fresh chilies

 - Make a large cup of coffee and put the dried chilies in to soften them.
-Put a spoon up top of them to keep them from floating to the top.
+Put a spoon on the chilies to keep them from floating to the top.

-- Brown the meat on a hot skillet.
-Be sure to not overcrowd it.
-Put the meat aside.
-While you are frying the meat you can prepare the vegetables.
+- Brown the meat on a hot skillet, making sure not to overcrowd the pan.
+Put the cooked beef aside; while frying the meat, you can prepare the vegetables.

 - Dice the bell peppers and red onions.
 Thinly slice the fresh chilies and peel the garlic cloves.

 - Put a large pot over medium heat and heat it.
 Add olive oil and heat until it shimmers.

-- Add onion, crushed garlic, spices, a good pinch salt and pepper.
+- Add onion, crushed garlic, spices, and a good pinch of salt and pepper.
 Fry until the onions are soft and translucent.

-- Add the bell peppers, coffee, chocolate, molasses, cinnamon sticks og stir until combined.
-If you want the bell peppers to have more of a bite wait with adding them with the bean later.
+- Add the bell peppers, coffee, chocolate, molasses, and cinnamon sticks and stir until combined.
+If you want the bell peppers to have a bite, wait to add them until you add the beans.

 - Add the tomatoes and the reserved meat.

-- Warm up to the boiling point, turn down the heat to low and let simmer under a lid for at least two hours.
+- Heat to the boiling point, turn down the heat to low, and let simmer under a lid for at least two hours.

-- Add beans (and bell peppers if you left them out earlier) and let the dish simmer for 15 to 30 more minutes.
-Season to taste with salt and pepper.
+- Add beans (and bell peppers if you left them out earlier) and let the dish simmer for 15 to 30 minutes—season to taste with salt and pepper.

-- Serve piping hot with boiled rice, a good spoonful of sour cream and sprinkle fresh chilies on top.
+- Serve the chili piping hot with boiled rice, a good spoonful of sour cream, and sprinkle fresh chilies on top.